richchapler/AzureSolutionsDocumentation/curricula/SQL_SecurityCompliance.md

 <!-- ------------------------- ------------------------- -->

 ### Key Management
-…secure and rotate cryptographic keys that underpin encryption
+...secure and rotate cryptographic keys that underpin encryption

 - **Key Management**: manage keys for database encryption features
   - **SQL Server**: store keys in a database master key protected by a certificate or hardware security module via Extensible Key Management; rotate keys using ALTER MASTER KEY and certificate commands